pholser/annogami/README.md

 # Duly Noted: Annotation-finding strategies for Java

+* Search path: a sequence of annotated elements
+* Presence: a particular kind of annotation presence
+  * Direct presence, via `getDeclaredAnnotation(Class<T>)`
+  * Indirect presence
+    * where the annotation is repeatable, and either the repeatable annotation is directly present or contained in a directly present container annotation

+- [ ] Search path: an
+- [ ] Find the first annotation of a given type in a
 - [ ] Find annotation directly on a type declaration (class)
 - [ ] Find annotation directly on a method
 - [ ] Find annotation directly on a constructor